-Hecate is the Greek goddess of the three paths, guardian of the household, protector of everything newly born, and the goddess of witchcraft.
+Hecate is one of the Greek goddesses, daughter of the Titan Perses.
+Goddess of the three paths, guardian of the household, protector of everything newly born, and the goddess of witchcraft.
 She was once a widely revered and influential goddess, but her reputation has been tarnished over the centuries.

 In current times, she is usually depicted as a “hag” or old witch stirring the cauldron.
 Nothing could be further from the true image of Hecate’s original glory.